 Mickey’s motivation is my favorite of the franchise, because of how perfectly he lays it out and how specifically ‘90s it is.
 Mickey plans to blame violent media for his actions, in an era when people were constantly looking for scapegoats to blame real life violence on.
 The 1990s were a decade that saw Child’s Play 3 being pulled from theaters after a murder in which the killer—a child—had not actually seen the film, but had noted that he wanted to, and that was enough.
 Mickey knows that movies didn’t cause his violent actions, but also knows that if he blames violent media, the whole country will believe him and see him as a poor, tortured soul who was corrupted.

 John Kramer, AKA Jigsaw, defined a whole new generation of horror with his original motivation in the Saw films.
 This was not a killer who was simply picking people off to fill a void within himself, he was a man who wanted other people to be grateful for their own lives.
-It’s totally different from the traditional horror villain motivation because, ideally, Jigsaw actually wants these people to survive.
+It’s totally different than the traditional horror villain motivation because, ideally, Jigsaw actually wants these people to survive.
 I think the characterization, as much as the inventive traps, helped skyrocket Saw into the major franchise it became.

 Rob in Nekromantik